Zen & the Search for Clarity

 • And the cycle continues endlessly throughout our existence.

 This is just one of many examples of what the Buddha called the truth of suffering or dissatisfaction.

-Life is full of it.
+Life is filled with it.
 When we think we’ve got it made in the shade, we experience a setback.